sergioceron/id/spec/did-method-gid.md

 ### DID Method Name

-The scheme that shall identify this DID method is: `ev`.
+The scheme that shall identify this DID method is: `gid`.

 ### Method-Specific Identifier